Knowledge Of vs Knowledge How

 They often have great gems of business articles like this one.
 An article on the intricacies of learning.
 It's something I haven't been able to previously articulate as well in my own coaching practice but have observed in practice.

-In their original post, this obviously had nothing to do with fitness but this quote in particular is for all you fitness enthusiasts and others looking for insights into weight loss.
+This quote in particular stuck out with me.
+For all you fitness enthusiasts and others looking for insights into weight loss.

 “People function through their use of two kinds of knowledge: knowledge of and knowledge how.” ~ Donald Norman

 Brilliant idea, definitely not mine, but showcases why most people have knowledge of losing weight; they fundamentally know they need to eat less and move more.

 Yet, the reality is that most people typically don’t really have the knowledge how and thus tend to fail.

 Why This Distinction Matters

 Very often people come to me seeking an exercise or nutrition program.
 Which is all well and good, I've become very good at building exercise programs after 5-6 of practice.